SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_user_functions.rst

 Output
 =============
-Using the **DESCRIBE COLUMNS** command generates the following output:
+Using the ``DESCRIBE USER FUNCTIONS`` command generates the following output:

 .. list-table::
    :widths: auto